|

 this struggle against sin continues for the believer, is seen in the

-struggle of the believers in the kehillah in Galatia, and this doctrine
+struggle of the believers in the kehillah in Galatia (compare Gal 5:17 and Ro 7:23 on the

 the Romans, so the "perfect" who "thinks he stands, let such a one take